davidstutz/gcpr2015-superpixels/README.md

-# Superpixel Segmentation using Depth Information
+# Superpixel Segmentation: An Evaluation

 This repository contains both the paper and the poster corresponding to